For Love or Money (1993 film): Reception

-On Rotten Tomatoes the film has an approval rating of 37% based on reviews from 19 critics.

-Roger Ebert of The Chicago Sun-Times awarded the film a two out of four stars and described the film as "the kind of movie where you walk in, sit down, and start thinking this is where you came in."
-Gene Siskel of The Chicago Tribune awarded the film a two and a half out of four stars and stated that the film was "a solid setup for a good story, but For Love or Money doesn't have one to tell."
+Roger Ebert of the Chicago Sun-Times awarded the film two out of four stars and described it as "the kind of movie where you walk in, sit down, and start thinking this is where you came in."
+Gene Siskel of the Chicago Tribune awarded the film two and a half out of four stars and stated that the film was "a solid setup for a good story, but For Love or Money doesn't have one to tell."

 It was not a commercial success domestically in North America, earning less than half its production budget before being withdrawn from theatres after just four weeks of release.